-During CES 2017, chipmaker AMD officially revealed the first details about its Vega graphics processing unit (GPU) architecture.
-However, it wasn’t until April that we found out the first Vega cards would make their way to market in the second quarter of 2017, most likely in June, but certainly before July.
+At , chipmaker the first details about its Vega graphics processing unit (GPU) architecture.
+However, it wasn’t until July 31 that the first Vega cards would ship sometime in mid-August, along with full details of the GPUs.

 Cut to the chase

 - What is it?
 The follow-up to AMD’s Polaris GPU architecture

 - What will it cost? $499 or £549 (about AU$630)